mchalapuk/offensive.js/README.md

 contract('arg', arg).has.length(3)(); // <- two call operators weirdness
 contract('arg', arg).has.length(3).throwIfUnmet(); // <- this looks much better
 ```

+[`.throwIfUnmet()`][throw-if-unmet] (introduced in version 3) solves the problem
+of readability and adds a bit of explicitness at the cost of a little bit more
+code.
+The call operator is still supported for backwards compatilibity.

 ## Extension API